|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

 Bronchodilators are medicines that usually come in the form of an inhaler.
-They work to relax the muscles around your airways, to help open them and make it easier to breathe.
-Inhaled steroids help prevent the airways from getting inflamed.
-Each patient is different—your doctor may suggest other types of medications that might work better for you.
+They work to relax the muscles around your airways, to help open them, and make it easier to breathe.
+Inhaled steroids help prevent the airways from getting inflamed—and anti-inflammatory agents help reduce inflammation or swelling.
+Of course, each patient is different—your doctor may suggest other types of medications that might work better for you.

 Your doctor may recommend that you participate in pulmonary rehabilitation, or "rehab."
 This is a program that helps you learn to exercise and manage your disease with physical activity and counseling.
 It can help you stay active and carry out your day-to-day tasks.

 Your doctor or a pulmonary therapist recommended by your doctor might teach you some activities to help your arms and legs get stronger and/or breathing exercises that strengthen the muscles needed for breathing.